ghanima/learn-awesome/README.md

 ---

-## What is learn-awesome?
+## Future

-With the explosion of information available on the Internet, it has become difficult to find the best learning resources on any topic.
-Some really amazing things are available on the Web, but learning platforms are typically tied to a single format and want to keep you within their site/app.
-In other words, learning apps are not actually learner-centric.
-For any given topic (say, machine learning), it should be easy to find best courses, best podcasts, best books, best articles, best Q&A sites, best chat groups, best people to follow, the best research papers, best interactive exercises/playgrounds and so on.

-The problem goes beyond simply collecting links.
+The problem of optimal learning goes beyond simply collecting links.
 An effective learning system needs to support personalization on at least a few dimensions:

 - What formats does the student prefer?
 The same set of ideas can be consumed in a course, in a shorter TED talk, in a book, in a podcast, in an article etc. The student should be able to filter the set of links on this dimension.
 - What's the context of the learning goal?
 Imagine student A who wants to learn linear algebra for its own sake vs student B who wants to learn it in the context of machine learning.
 Both will benefit from different learning resources.